 - Walled Garden (Tuesdays and Thursdays)

-- Formal Garden (Wednesdays)
+- Formal Garden (Wednesday Mornings)

 - Hall and Park Tasks (Ad-hoc Fridays.
 Members only)